 Store your money using the proper Option for you

-If you want to be assured your fund’s money never be wasted, you need to think about the location you will put this money in.
+If you want to be assured that your fund’s money will never be wasted, you need to consider the location you will put this money in.
 You have got to put savings first.
 For supercharged funds, you have money options between High-Income Saving Account and Gic.

-A good interest savings account gives you an interest rate of around 3% a year, which is enough to break even with rising inflation.
+A good interest savings account gives you an interest rate of around 3% yearly, which is enough to break even with rising inflation.

-GICs (GICs or Guaranteed Income Certificates) allow you to save money on specific dates and with even better rates ranging from as low as 6%.
+GICs (GICs or Guaranteed Income Certificates) allow you to save money on specific dates, with even better rates ranging from as low as 6%.
 You can pick a GIC with no penalties for early withdrawal, so you are always in control of your money.

-If saving is crucial to you, try out both these options and see which one works better for you!
+If saving is crucial to you, try both options and see which works better!

-So there you have it – some easy ways that anyone can save money to put towards their down payment on a house in Canada.
-Just remember to be creative and think outside the box, and before you know it, you’ll be well on your way to homeownership!
+So there you have it – some easy ways to save money to put towards their down payment on a house in Canada.
+Remember to be creative and think outside the box; before you know it, you’ll be well on your way to homeownership!